 Gincy has presented both nationally and internationally on facial palsy, Graded Motor Imagery and TMJ rehabilitation, and is a certified clinical instructor through the American Physical Therapy Association.
 She, too, is a Faculty Research Assistant at the University of Maryland, College Park.
 Gincy earned her Bachelor of Science degree in physical education from the University of Maryland, and an Associate’s degree in Applied Science as a physical therapist assistant at Montgomery College.

-Carl Chua, PT, CCI, is a licensed physical therapist with over 10 years of experience working in the outpatient setting primarily in orthopedic and sports rehabilitation.
-Carl has a comprehensive treatment approach when it comes to his patients, his area of interest is the spine.
-He uses a multitude of techniques from strain counter strain, muscle energy, myofascial release, movement screens and taping in addressing the various symptoms his patients to get them back to their full potential.
+Carl Chua, PT, CCI, is a licensed physical therapist with over 13 years of experience working in the outpatient setting primarily in orthopedic and sports rehabilitation.
+Carl has a comprehensive treatment approach when it comes to his patients.
+He uses a multitude of interventions from Rocabado techniques for TMJ, facial neuromuscular retraining, strain counter strain, dry needling, muscle energy techniques, myofascial release, movement screens, functional strengthening and taping in addressing the various symptoms his patients to get them back to their full potential.

 Carl is a graduate of the physical therapy program of the University of Santo Tomas.
-He is also certified provider for the functional movement screen(FMS) system as well as a clinical instructor through the American Physical Therapy Association.
+He is also certified clinical instructor through the American Physical Therapy Association.

 Emily Perlman, MS, LGPC, BCB, SMC-C is a “fellow” with the Biofeedback Certification International Alliance as well as a certified stress management consultant with the American Institute of Health Care Professionals.
 She began her 35-year career working in the field of mental health at Walter Reed Army Medical Center and at George Washington University.
 Sixteen years ago she incorporated biofeedback into her practice and has since expanded her areas of expertise to include muscle re-education for pain management and heart rate variability (HRV) biofeedback for stress-related disorders.
 Individually, or in combination, these types of biofeedback can be highly effective for clients with stress-related conditions, migraines, and other chronic pain disorders.